 There are some really good reasons to file for early Social Security benefits.
 But those only apply in some circumstances — and more often than not, people’s reasons to file early can be downright stupid.

-That sounds harsh, but this about it: we’re talking about maxing out your available retirement income so you can make the most of this stage of your life.
+That sounds harsh, but think about it with an open mind: we’re talking about maxing out your available retirement income so you can make the most of this stage of your life.
 You don’t want to make a mistake here, especially a silly one you could have easily avoided.

 Still, even when I give people the information they need to know about filing appropriately for their specific situation, some people just don’t get it.

 Take my recent video on “The Best Age to File for Social Security” as an example.

 In the video, I laid out a few decision points that someone should work through when deciding if they should file for early Social Security or if they should delay until later.
 As of today, it’s been viewed over ONE MILLION times and has received nearly two thousand comments!

 And I tend to read all those comments (and yes, you need some thick skin to make it through YouTube comments!).
 Even though some people are less than polite, I really love these comments because it tells me what my viewers and readers are thinking.